kuix/laravel-docker/README.md

 # What is this?
 (WIP 🚧)

-This is a ready-to-go image to use latest Laravel.
+This is a ready-to-go image to run latest Laravel in Docker.
 Every requirements installed in the image, so you shouldn't have to find out what missing.
 The image based on `php:7.x-apache` and preconfigured with the necessary PHP extentions.

 In case of Laravel 7, the `kuix/laravel:7.x` image preinstalled with the following PHP extentions: